-The Criminal Justice Section prosecutes a variety of crimes impacting Colorado and its citizens, and is the controlling body for Peace Officer certification.
+The Criminal Justice Section prosecutes a variety of crimes impacting Colorado and its citizens and is recognized as a premier prosecutors’ office in the State.

-The single largest component of the Criminal Justice Section is the appellate division which is statutorily charged with handling all of the criminal appeals in the state on behalf of the people of Colorado.
-Other units within the Criminal Justice Section have statutory authority to prosecute certain types of crime throughout the state including securities fraud, insurance fraud, Medicaid fraud, and some environmental crimes.
-These cases are initiated either through direct filings in the appropriate jurisdiction or through use of the statewide Grand Jury.
+The single largest component of the Criminal Justice Section is the Appellate Division.
+The Appellate Division is statutorily charged with handling all of the criminal appeals in the state on behalf of the people of Colorado.
+Other units within the Criminal Justice Section have statutory authority to prosecute certain types of crime throughout the state; these prosecutions are initiated either through direct filings in the appropriate jurisdiction or through use of the statewide Grand Jury.

 The Criminal Justice Section is made up of one Division and nine units: